Metric geometry of locally compact groups

 Let $G$ be an LC-group with two ends.
-Then $G$ has a unique compact open normal subgroup $N$ such that $G/N$ is isomorphic to one of the four groups (a) to (d) above.
-See \cite[Corollary 4.D.2]{Corn--a}, building on \cite{Abel--74}.
+Then $G$ has a maximal compact normal subgroup $W$, and $G/W$ is isomorphic to one of the four groups (a) to (d) above.
+See \cite[Corollary 4.D.2]{Corn}, building on \cite{Abel--74}.

 .2cm

 (3) We anticipate here on $\S$~\ref{isometrygroups}: for a proper metric space $X$, the isometry group $\Isom (X)$ is an LC-group and its natural action on $X$ is continuous.